Observation of Shear Strain in Ion-Implanted Diamond Substrate and Diamond Nanophotonic Structures: Conclusion

 \section{Conclusion}

-In conclusion, we report the observation of asymmetric splitting in the zero-field CW-ODMR spectrum of both nitrogen ion-implanted and diamond nanopillar samples due to the shear strain in the XY plane.
-We employ a measurement methodology to characterize the crystal strain affecting the NV$^-$ center’s electronic spin.
-To explain and quantify the observed asymmetry, we demonstrate a model that attributes the effect to strain in the diamond lattice.\\ Efficient light-matter interaction is essential for quantum communication applications, particularly for transferring quantum information to spin qubits or generating entanglement between distant qubits via single-photon detection schemes \cite{ruf2021quantum}.
-Similarly, high photon collection efficiency is critical for both quantum information processing and quantum sensing, as it directly influences overall system performance \cite{ruf2021quantum}.
-Ion implantation and the nanofabrication of diamond photonic structures are, therefore, key technologies for enabling and enhancing these capabilities.
-Ion implantation followed by subsequent annealing results in the formation of NV centers within the diamond matrix, accompanied by minimal lattice disorder at lower doses.
-Increasing ion doses lead to significant lattice distortion, resulting in splitting and asymmetry in the ODMR spectra. \\ Zero-field ODMR provides a powerful tool for characterizing strain components in diamond crystals, yielding insights into qubit coherence, performance, and calibration of quantum gates \cite{PhysRevApplied.23.034052} as well as the optical properties of emitted photons \cite{maze2011properties}.
-This approach offers a valuable framework for assessing and optimizing device performance across quantum information, sensing, and communication platforms.
+In conclusion, asymmetric splitting in the zero-field CW-ODMR spectrum of NV-centers was observed in both nitrogen–ion–implanted diamond and diamond nanopillar samples, arising from shear strain in the crystal lattice.
+Identifying and quantifying strain in diamond is an important characterization step for understanding qubit performance in applications involving atomic-scale quantum sensors and quantum network nodes.\\ For quantum communication, particularly for transferring quantum information to spin qubits or generating entanglement between distant qubits via single-photon detection schemes, efficient light-matter interaction plays a crucial role \cite{ruf2021quantum}.
+Similarly, high photon collection efficiency plays an important role in quantum information processing and quantum sensing, as it directly impacts the overall system performance \cite{ruf2021quantum}.
+Ion implantation and nanofabrication of diamond photonic structures therefore serve as key enabling techniques for improving these capabilities.
+Ion implantation followed by annealing leads to the formation of NV-centers within the diamond lattice, typically with minimal lattice disorder at low implantation doses.
+However, higher ion doses can introduce significant lattice distortion, resulting in splitting and asymmetry in the ODMR spectrum.\\ Zero-field ODMR of NV-centers provides a powerful method for probing strain components in diamond crystals, offering insights into qubit coherence \cite{van2019optical}, device performance, and the calibration of quantum gates \cite{PhysRevApplied.23.034052}, as well as the optical properties of the emitted photons \cite{maze2011properties}.
+Consequently, this approach provides a valuable framework for evaluating and optimizing device performance in quantum sensing, quantum information processing, and quantum communication applications.